How do I register my protection order in North Carolina?

 To register your protection order in North Carolina, go to the Superior Court in your county, and bring the following items:

-- One (1) copy of your protection order.
-It does not need to be a certified copy.
+- one copy of your protection order.
+It does not need to be a certified copy;

-- A copy of the “Request and Affidavit to Register and Registration of Out-of-state Domestic Violence Protective Order” (AOC-CV-315).
-This form is available online and at the superior court.
-Go to our NC Download Court Forms page to find a link to this form online.
+- the form called “Request and Affidavit to Register and Registration of Out-of-state Domestic Violence Protective Order” (AOC-CV-315), which is available online and at the superior court; and

-- A copy of the “Identifying Information About Defendant Domestic Violence Action” (AOC-CV-312).
-This form is available online and at the superior court.
-Go to our NC Download Court Forms page to find a link to this form online.
+- the form called ”Identifying Information About Defendant Domestic Violence Action” (AOC-CV-312), which is available online and at the superior court.

 If you need help registering your protection order, you can contact a local domestic violence organization in North Carolina for assistance.
 You can find contact information for organizations in your area here on our NC Advocates and Shelters page.